-The Oberkotter Foundation supports innovations and initiatives that improve listening and spoken language (LSL) outcomes for all children who are deaf or heard of hearing.
+The Oberkotter Foundation supports innovations and initiatives that improve listening and spoken language (LSL) outcomes for all children who are deaf or hard of hearing.

 Since its founding, the Oberkotter Foundation has provided over $500 million to help families of children who are deaf or hard of hearing across the United States receive access to crucial early intervention services to improve listening, spoken language, and literacy outcomes.